darrenweiner/awstroubleshootingmeetups/ECS/README.md

 What you need to do:
 * Launch either the beginner, intermediate, or advanced stack below.
+* Once the stack is launched and in a COMPLETE status:
+* Navigate to the ECS console.
+* Locate the relevant cluster: e.g. prod-cloudbutton-beginner
+* update the service, setting number of tasks to 1
+* Click through the "Next Step" three times, then the "Update Service" button.
-* Once the stack is launched with all associated resources, begin troubleshooting and make whatever changes are needed to the resources to achieve the above goals.
+* View the Service.
+Once it shows the pending count of 1, you can begin troubleshooting and make whatever changes are needed to the resources to achieve the above goals.

 Notes:
 WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE USING THE BUTTONS PROVIDED BELOW: